We decide planning applications through two routes:

 - minor applications where the council is the applicant

-A planning officer recommends whether permission should be granted for an application having assessed it against all related evidence, policies and consultation responses and a senior member of staff reviews that decision, which is taken on behalf of the Director for Supporting Communities.
+A planning officer recommends whether permission should be granted for an application.
+This is having assessed it against all related evidence, policies and consultation responses.
+A senior member of staff reviews that decision, which is taken on behalf of the Director for Supporting Communities.

 Members briefing panel

-If there are relevant material objections to an application from a Conservation Area Advisory Committee, a residents or amenity group or Ward Councillor, or three or more respondents from different addresses, a decision cannot be made by delegated powers without first bringing it to the attention of our Members’ Briefing Panel.
+a decision cannot be made by delegated powers without first bringing it to the attention of our Members’ Briefing Panel. if: